 For example, how might we monitor meeting rooms’ availability, and how might we book meeting rooms efficiently?

 Things to keep in mind while brainstorming the solution to your problem:

 Once we have our solution with us, now create an easy and quick prototype.
 Make sure, this version of the answer must be inexpensive—hand over the solution to the user or the client or anyone outside the design team.
 Let them experience your solution and give their perspective on it.

 Keep in mind this is an experimental stage.
 Feedback is most important right now.
 The user can investigate the problem solution and either accept, improve, re-examine, or reject it based on his experiences.
 This helps in building the final solution.

-We at Affle Enterprise grasp your design challenges and ideate a personalized experience to solve complex business problems and provides mobile app development consultation.
-Connect with our team at firstname.lastname@example.org for a quick app design consultation.
+We at Affle mTraction Enterprise grasp your design challenges and ideate a personalized experience to solve complex business problems and provide mobile app development consultation.
+Connect with our team at email@example.com for a quick UI/UX design consultation.

 Everyone wants to create appealing and top selling mobile apps that will empower…Read More

 Responsive design trends have been changing day by day.
 Now it’s all about…Read More

 As leading mobile app makers we know how difficult it is to tackle…Read More

 With the launch of Android Lollipop, Google introduced the world to a new…Read More